TACC-Cloud/summer-institute-2020-tapis/block2/apps.md

 ### Create Private App: Image Classifier
 Tapis(Agave) apps are bundled into a directory and organized in a way that Tapis(Aloe) jobs can properly invoke it.
 Tapis(Aloe) is the new code name for rearchitectured Agave Jobs service.
 We will discuss more on this in the next part of the tutorial.

-## Step 1: Initialize the app directory with following command
+## Step 1: Initialize the app directory with following CLI command
 ```
 $ tapis app init --app-label classifier --app-description "Image classifier" --app-version 0.0.1 classifier_app
 ```